 Serving Retargeting Ads: If you operate an ecommerce brand with deep pockets, you might be interested in serving retargeting ads to your shoppers.
 Essentially, advertisers track the cookies associated with your web visitors and programmatically serve them ads from your site while they peruse the Internet.
 These ads can be a little expensive compared to the above methods.
 However, they can be a useful tool in your re-engagement arsenal.

 Providing Unique, Limited-Time Coupon Codes During Order Fulfillment: All the above tips take place in the digital space.
 But that’s not the only arena where you can re-engage customers.
 Consider inserting flyers, promos, freebies and limited-time coupon codes in your delivery boxes.
 This strategy attempts to reinsert shoppers back into your sales cycle at the very moment they open their product package.
+Use a flyer design tool like MyCreativeShop to get all the help you need in creating these advertising materials.
 If a buyer loves your products and sees a 20 percent coupon code good for the next three months in her box, she might be motivated to buy from you again.
 It’s a clever strategy and one you should consider.

 Note that none of these strategies are especially difficult to carry out, but all of them are effective in re-engaging ecommerce shoppers.
 Are you ready to re-engage your buyers?